neuro-inc/neuro-cli/apolo-cli/docs/topic-user-config.md

 **local**.
 Both of these are completely optional.

 The global file is located in the standard apolo config path.
-Apolo CLI uses the `~/.neuro` folder by default, so the full path for the global config file is `~/.neuro/user.toml`.
+Apolo CLI uses the `~/.apolo` folder by default, so the full path for the global config file is `~/.apolo/user.toml`.

-The local config file is named `.neuro.toml` and the CLI searches for this file starting from the current folder up to the root directory.
+The local config file is named `.apolo.toml` and the CLI searches for this file starting from the current folder up to the root directory.

 Local and global configurations that were found by the CLI are then merged.